Psychology (PSYC)

 PSYC-346 Human Sexuality 3 Credits

-This course is cross listed with ANTH-346 and SOC-346.
+This course is cross listed with SOC-346.
 Human Sexuality provides an overview of human sexual anatomy, gender identify, sexual orientation and expression, and the ways that contexts affect sexual meanings.
 Must have junior or senior class standing.

 Prerequisite: ANTH-102C PSYC-103C or SOC-100C; must be Junior or Senior standing.